 1 billion people across the world are members of co-operatives, and often describe themselves as ‘co-operators’.
 The original principles that co-operatives must adhere to were set out by the Rochdale Pioneers in 1844, and are still in use today.

-We’re the political arm of the wider co-operative movement, which includes over 6000 co-operatively-owned business across the UK.
+We’re the political arm of the wider co-operative movement, which includes nearly 7000 co-operatively-owned business across the UK.

 We believe that the only way to create a just and fair society is through power being shared evenly throughout society, and not arbitrarily based on wealth, class, gender and race.

 We are registered with the electoral commission, and as such are required to submit regular information about candidates and donations, which are available publicly here.

 Our role is to promote co-operative ideas in Westminster, Edinburgh and Cardiff and in local councils across the country.
 There are 38 Labour/Co-operative MPs in Parliament.

 - Creating a level playing field for co-operatives, including promoting the growth of a new generation of community and worker-owned co-ops